Your stay or visit at NALHN

 SA Health has adopted a Code of Fair Information Practice to ensure that all public hospitals and health units comply with a set of privacy principles.
 The principles regulate the way personal health information is collected, used, disclosed, stored and transferred.

 Your information may be shared with members of your health care team, including your general practitioner, and service providers including pathologists, radiologists, allied health professionals and pharmacists.

-To identify ways we can improve the care we give, sometimes hospital staff, health or medical researchers, and committees review medical records.
+To identify ways we can improve the care and for educational purposes, we sometimes give, hospital staff, training medical officers, health or medical researchers, and committees access to medical records.
 You are assured that all staff are bound by strict confidentiality and no information to identify you or your treatment is kept for any purpose other than your health care.

 More information about confidentiality is in the booklet Your Rights and Responsibilities, which is available in 16 languages.

 Emergency management and security

 All hospital emergency responses comply with Australian Standards.
 In the event of a fire or emergency, please remain calm and you and your visitors should stay by your bed, staff will let you know what is happening.
 Your visitors should stay with you.
 Follow directions from staff, the Emergency Response Team or emergency services personnel if present.